plainionist/TickSpec.Build/README.md

 When generating the HTML files to the output location the F# project local folders are preserved.

 Using ``--toc html`` a HTML table of contents and with ``--toc json`` a Json table of contents can be generated.

+To integrate the HTML generation into the build process set the property ``FeatureFileHtmlOutput`` to the location the HTML files should be generated too.
+By default, only the feature files local to this project are considered.
+You can change this by setting the property ``FeatureFileHtmlInput``.

 ## Story behind this project